-All staff should read and understand at least part one of Keeping Children Safe in Education 2019 and all leaders and staff who work directly with children should read Annex A of Keeping Children Safe in Education 2019.
+All staff should read and understand at least part one of Keeping Children Safe in Education 2020 and all leaders and staff who work directly with children should read Annex A of Keeping Children Safe in Education 2020.

-Safeguarding Children: Online Learning Child Protection Basic Awareness Package is available on the NYSCB site:
+Safeguarding Children: New Online Learning Child Protection Basic Awareness Package can be accessed via the NYSCP site here.
+This training is free to access for all schools.